Getting a vehicle out of impound without insurance

 • Licensed Insurance Agent — Property and Casualty

-Do I need insurance to get my car out of impound?
+Is proof of insurance required to get a car out of impound?

-You'll need to show proof of insurance in order to get your vehicle out of impound — which means you'll need to purchase an auto insurance policy.
-Streamline the process of shopping for car insurance by having the following information at the ready:
+You'll need to show proof of insurance in order to get your vehicle out of impound, which means you'll need to purchase an auto insurance policy.
+You'll need the following information to buy a policy:

 • Personal information of any drivers using the vehicle: driving history, insurance history, date(s) of birth, and driver’s license(s)